← All posts

 7 Things to Put on Your Event Website (So Guests Stop Asking)

 The best event websites answer questions before guests think to ask them.
-You do not need dozens of pages—just the right information, presented clearly.
-Here are seven sections every Cherry Moments site should consider.
+You do not need a dozen pages—a single well-organized site with the right sections is enough.

 1. The essentials up front

-Lead with what, when, and where.
-Full venue name, street address, start time, and time zone if guests are traveling.
-If the event spans multiple days—a welcome dinner and main celebration—say so immediately.
+What, when, and where.
+Full venue name, street address, start time, and time zone if anyone is traveling.
+If the event spans multiple days—a welcome dinner and the main celebration—say that up top so nobody assumes Saturday is the only day.

-A short welcome paragraph sets the tone: "We cannot wait to celebrate with you in Napa this October."
+A short welcome line helps too: "We cannot wait to celebrate with you in Napa this October."
+Two sentences.
+Guests read it once and feel oriented.

 2. A clear timeline

-Guests plan around your schedule.
 List ceremony, cocktail hour, dinner, and send-off times.
-For showers or brunches, note when gifts or activities begin.
+For showers or brunches, note when food or activities start.

 If some portions are invite-only, label them.
-Clarity prevents awkward arrivals and empty seats.
+"Rehearsal dinner — wedding party only" saves everyone an awkward arrival.

 3. Travel and lodging

-Out-of-town guests need more than directions.
-Suggest airports, hotel blocks, rideshare drop-off points, and parking notes.
-Link to maps when helpful.
+Out-of-town guests need more than a pin on a map.
+Suggest airports, hotel blocks, rideshare drop-off points, parking notes.
+Link to maps if it helps.

 4. RSVP instructions that work

-Cherry Moments RSVP tools keep responses organized so you are not scrolling backward through messages the week before the event.
+Cherry Moments keeps responses in one dashboard so you are not scrolling backward through messages the week before the event.

 5. Registry and gift guidance

-Centralize registry links from any store in one place.
+Put every registry link in one place.
 If you prefer experiences, donations, or no gifts, say that kindly and clearly.

-Guests want to celebrate you thoughtfully; gentle guidance removes guesswork.
+Guests want to celebrate you thoughtfully.
+A little guidance removes the guesswork.

 6. FAQs for the predictable questions

-7. A place for memories after the day
+7. A place for photos after the day

-Leave room for photos.
-A private gallery lets guests upload candid shots you might have missed.
-Post-event, your site becomes a scrapbook guests return to—not another folder lost on someone's camera roll.
+Leave room for a gallery.
+Guests upload candid shots you might have missed.
+Post-event, the site becomes a scrapbook—not another folder lost on someone's camera roll.